Sizergh Castle |

 The original state bed with its golden silk bedspread which once belonged to James II and the beautiful stained glass make the Inlaid Chamber a wonderful room to experience at the very top of the castle.

-Sizergh Castle's grey exterior is softened with its covering of
+Sizergh Castle's grey exterior is softened with its covering of Virginia creeper which turns vivid red and orange in the autumn.

 The 647-hectare (1600-acre) estate has a host of attractions including an extensive and beautifully planted limestone rock garden.
 It has a natural-looking mountain stream running through the acre of conifers and alpines.
 The National Collection of Hardy Ferns also thrives in this cool and shady location.